NetworkBlockDevice/nbd/doc/proto.md

     A description of a metadata context.
 Data:

     - 32 bits, NBD metadata context ID.
-If the request was NOT of type `NBD_ALLOC_LIST_CONTEXT`, this field MUST NOT be zero.
     - String, name of the metadata context.
 This is not required to be a human-readable string, but it MUST be valid UTF-8 data.

-    Metadata context ID 0 is implied, and always exists.
-It cannot be removed.
+    This specification declares one metadata context.
+It is called "BASE:allocation" and contains the basic "exists at all" context.

 There are a number of error reply types, all of which are denoted by having bit 31 set.
 All error replies MAY have some data set, in which